Custom Rubber Molding Compression: Transfer: Injection

 At Vip we utilize three main processes for custom rubber molding: compression, transfer and injection.

 Each process is different and allows us more flexibility when choosing which process might be best for our customers.
 The goal is to create quality parts efficiently, while keeping costs down.
 Each mold project is closely evaluated to determine which process should be used.
+We can create molded rubber parts in almost any material

 Request a Quote